The Bankrate promise

-As a first-time homebuyer, you might not have as much income or savings to work with.
+As a first-time homebuyer, you might not have much income or savings to work with.
 That doesn’t mean you won’t qualify for a mortgage, however.
 Here are three ways to prepare your finances before you apply for a home loan.

 How do you know you’re really ready for a mortgage?
-There are some signs that might point to yes, according to a study by Freddie Mac.
+There are some signs that might point to yes, according to a recent study by Freddie Mac.
 These include: